joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 Team Fortress 2 is a multiplayer first-person shooter game created by Valve in 2007.
 The game remains popular since its release, maintains  a devoted fan base, and continues to receive updates as of 2025.
 The game was released on Steam, Valve's digital distribution service, providing dedicated servers and a large community.
 </br>
-Team Fortress 2 is often reffered to by the informal name, **TF2**, and as such, I will refer to the game by this name within this document.
+Team Fortress 2 is often referred to by the informal name, **TF2**, and as such, I will refer to the game by this name within this document.

 ## 2. Expected Learning Outcome
 This project seeks to provide readers with a thorough understanding of networking principles associated with TF2.

 ## 3. User Datagram Protocol in Multiplayer Games: Benefits and Trade-Offs
 Two major connection protocols are used throughout the world: TCP and UDP.
 Many online games, streaming services, and video conferencing applications use UDP.
 Let us examine why TF2 uses UDP.